yezi-qwq/openairinterface5g/doc/MAC/mac-usage.md

 * `do_CSIRS` (default 0): flag whether to use channel-state information reference signal (CSI-RS)
 * `do_SRS` (default 0): flag whether to use sounding reference signal (SRS)
+* `do_SINR` (default 0): flag whether to enable CSI reporting of SSB-SINR (introduced in rel16) Default setting of CSI reporting quantity is SSB-RSRP.
 * `min_rxtxtime` (default 2): minimum feedback time for UE to respond to transmissions (k1 and k2 in 3GPP spec)
 * `ul_prbblacklist`: PRBs that should not be used for UL scheduling.
 Cf with